CarolinaRaIs/Portfolio/README.md

 ## How to Submit the Challenge
 You are required to submit BOTH of the following for review:

-- The URL of the deployed application. https://carolinarais.github.io/Portfolio_Project/
+- The URL of the deployed application: https://carolinarais.github.io/Portfolio_Project/

 - The URL of the GitHub repository that contains your code.
 Give the repository a unique name and include a README file that describes the project.